markjnkim/es_mod/04-Web-APIs/content/lesson-4-drag.md

   * dragover
   * dragleave
   * drop
-* Overriding browser behavior with `preventDefault()` method on the `event` object
+* Overriding browser behavior with `preventDefault()` method in the event handler
 * Transferring a data attribute using `dataTransfer` object on the `DragEvent`
 * Traversing the DOM using the `closest()` method to find itself as well as parent elements
 * Looking under the hood of a seemingly “simple” UI interaction to reveal a complex web of events
 * Thankfully there are libraries in JavaScript that can offer a Drag and Drop feature with many error handling solutions built-in, but its also important to at least understand how this type of API works under the hood.

-* In the next lesson, we’ll put the final bow on our app by making the tasks persistent using our old friend `localStorage`.
+In the next lesson, we’ll put the final bow on our app by making the tasks persistent using our old friend `localStorage`.